tisbert/relative-date/README.md

 $page->published()->relative(4);
 ```

-# Languages supported
-So far this plugin supports:

-- English
-- German
-- Spanish
-- French
-- Italian

-If you can help with other languages, please open up an issue.
-The following information is necessary:

 # Help & Improve
 Help is always appreciated.
 Suggestions, ideas or bugs - let me please know by [opening an issue](https://github.com/distantnative/kirby-relativedate/issues).